stellar-deprecated/docs/guides/concepts/list-of-operations.md

 *Only available in Stellar Protocol >= v10*

-Bump forward the sequence number of the source account to the given sequence number.
+Bumps forward the sequence number of the source account to the given sequence number.

-This operation allows you to invalidate any transactions with a smaller sequence number, and is often utilized in complex contracting scenarios.
+This operation invalidates any transactions with a smaller sequence number, and is often utilized in complex contracting scenarios.

 If the specified `bumpTo` sequence number is greater than the source account's sequence number,